-- WorldCat and Interlibrary Loan – The places to verify citations for books and request books and articles you cannot find elsewhere.
+Interlibrary Loan – Go here to request books and articles you cannot find elsewhere.

 Guidelines for citing electronic and print resources are available from the Undergraduate Library’s Citation Styles guide and the Social Sciences, Health, and Education Library’s Style and Writing Guides.

 Need help collecting and organizing your citations and producing a list of works cited?
 Citation management tools can help!
 The guide “ Citation Managers” helps users choose a citation management tool and provides links to other guides on specific options like Zotero, Mendeley, and EndNote.

 Cindy Ingold, Gender and Multicultural Services Librarian